openproblems-bio/openproblems/README.md

 function method(AnnData adata) -> None
 ```

-Metrics should take an AnnData object and return a float.
+Metrics should take an AnnData object and return a `float`.

 ```
 function metric(AnnData adata) -> float